 “Because I’m a believer.”

 *I would love to know what you think!
-Are you a believer of something?
-Leave a comment and as always, feel free to share the story if you think it would make someone’s day!
+Are you a believer in something?
+Leave a comment and as always, feel free to share this short story if you think it would make someone’s day!

 **For more short stories written by me and Kinley, you can go to Short Stories OR for a mystery story, click on The Detectives: Kinley and Ella.
 We also have Rowan’s Diary, which is an ongoing Barbie Doll Adventure from the perspective of a Chelsea Doll.
 She has 11 people in her family!

 ***We’d love to help you get reading, here are a couple of books that we think you’ll enjoy!
 One is a devotional, Mighty God Girls, and it’s wonderful!
 I’m going on 10 and it’s perfect for my age.

 These are affiliates but don’t worry, it’s at no extra cost to you!
 It just may or may not give us a little something to help keep the blog going.
 Thank you for your support!